jkmathanmohan/docker-web-app/README.md

 # git push origin master

-Step3:- This will trigger the build and connect to jenkins throgh webhook
+Step3:- This will trigger the build and connect to jenkins through webhook

-Step4:- Bulid the docker image and send the to the dockerhub.com registory
+Step4:- Build the docker image and send the to the dockerhub.com registry

-Step5:- Pull the docker latest image from the dockerhub.com registory and deploy it to web server ec2 instance
+Step5:- Pull the docker latest image from the dockerhub.com registry and deploy it to web server ec2 instance

 Step6:- View the result web page